collapsed-stacks/startups/questions/7470/how-to-calculate-hourly-rate-on-software-development-business.md

 - tagged: `software`, `business-model`, `web-development`, `pricing`, `hours`
 - score: -1

-<p>I'm aware it mostly depends on supply/demand.
-That being said, I'm more interested in how to calculate a base hourly rate that you, as a software company, can charge. </p>
+I'm aware it mostly depends on supply/demand.
+That being said, I'm more interested in how to calculate a base hourly rate that you, as a software company, can charge.

-<p>If I remember correctly, an in older post an user claimed their outsourced charged about $25/hour per developer assigned to the project.
+If I remember correctly, an in older post an user claimed their outsourced charged about $25/hour per developer assigned to the project.
 But the way I see it, you would instead have a fixed rate per hour with a team with a fixed developer count.
-(Unless I'm missing something).</p>
+(Unless I'm missing something).

 ## Answer 7476